arunkumarn-eee/tech/docs/blogs/raspberry-pi-pico/interfacing-16x2-lcd-display-with-raspberry-pi-pico-and-micropython/index.md

 ## Abstract

- In this article, a comprehensive step-by-step guide to control the brightness of an LED using PWM (Pulse Width Modulation) with Raspberry Pi Pico board using MicroPython.
+ In this article, a comprehensive step-by-step guide to interface 16x2 LCD display with Raspberry Pi Pico board using MicroPython.
 Raspberry Pi Pico has 4 different variants (Pico, Pico 2, Pico W, Pico 2W) supporting micro-python.
 This articles lays the foundation for more advanced embedded system and IoT projects.

 ## :compass: Pre-Request